dbann/ai_research/docs/1intro.md

 In the medium to longer term: many project that AGI (Artificial General Intelligence) will be achieved before 2034.
 This could mean that science itself might be automated by AI agents!

 A major challenge will be ensuring that AI goals are aligned with those of the research community.
 Our aim is to harness AI to complement and augment human capabilities, driving forward the frontiers of research and discovery.

+# **What does this site do**
+We will compile useful AI tools and, in time, recommend useful / cost-effective tools

 # **Glossary**